 - Do you need pet-friendly plants?

 Once you narrow down these answers, it’s time to start looking for your new houseplant.
-Before you go running out to buy a million house plants, below is a list of apartment friendly plants you can purchase.
+Before you go running out to buy a million indoor houseplants, below is a list of apartment-friendly plants you can purchase.

-- Snake Plant (Sansevieria Trifasciata) – A very tolerant house plant, perfect for the first time plant owner.
+A very tolerant house plant, perfect for the first-time plant owner.
 This means they are hard to kill.
 They can thrive in environments with low light and they help purify the air by removing toxins like formaldehyde and benzene.
 See it on Amazon

-- Pothos (Epipremnum Aureum) – A leafy green plant that is perfect for high places like hanging baskets or as a climbing plant.
+A leafy green plant that is perfect for high places like hanging baskets or as a climbing plant.
 They also purify the air of formaldehyde found in household items like carpets and area rugs.
-They do better with more light but can survive in low light, however this will reduce the leaves’’ variegation.
+They do better with more light but can survive in low light, however, this will reduce the leaves’’ variegation.
 See it on Wayfair

-- Bamboo Palm (Chamaedorea Seifrizii)- This lovely plant enjoys part sun and part shade which makes it the perfect NYC apartment plant, water it when the soil gets dry with room temperature water and clean the leaves once in awhile with soapy water.
+This lovely plant enjoys part sun and part shade which makes it the perfect NYC apartment plant, water it when the soil gets dry with room temperature water, and clean the leaves once in a while with soapy water.
 See it on Amazon

-- Dragon Tree (Dracaena Marginata) – Let me start by saying this plant/tree is toxic to both cats and dogs, so if you are a pet owner this might not be a good option for you.
-For the rest of you, this plant is on NASA’s air filtering plany list.
-It reduces benzene, formaldehyde, xylene and toluene from the air.
-It is one of the easiest houseplants to grow but can get pretty big so make sure you have enough room because it can get up to 6’ tall.
+Let me start by saying this plant/tree is toxic to both cats and dogs, so if you are a pet owner this might not be a good option for you.
+For the rest of you, this plant is on NASA’s air filtering plan list.
+It reduces benzene, formaldehyde, xylene, and toluene from the air.
+It is one of the easiest indoor houseplants to grow but can get pretty big so make sure you have enough room because it can get up to 6’ tall.
 See it on Etsy

-- Spider Plant (Chlorophytum Comosum ‘Vittatum’) – Another easy to care for houseplant they are tolerant to a wide range of conditions.
-Great for a hanging, they prefer bright light but will do fine in lower light conditions.
+Another easy-to-care-for houseplant they are tolerant to a wide range of conditions.
+Great for hanging, they prefer bright light but will do fine in lower light conditions.
 Water them when they are mostly dry and make sure to let the water drain all the way through the pot.
-They are a propagating plant so you will see babies growing off all the time, make sure to remove them from time to time or they will drain the life from mama plant.
+They are a propagating plant so you will see babies growing off all the time, make sure to remove them from time to time or they will drain the life from the mama plant.
 See it on Amazon

 We hope these tips were inspiring for spicing up your NYC kitchen, bathroom, or dining room.
 No design is truly finished without the health benefits of plants in your apartment.
-So, If you live in a beautiful loft with floor to ceiling windows or basement apartment with fluorescent lights there is a houseplant out there for you.
+So, If you live in a beautiful loft with floor-to-ceiling windows or a basement apartment with fluorescent lights there is a houseplant out there for you.
 Your local nursery or websites like My City Plants can help you find the perfect match.